Tapping Your Home Equity When You’re Retired

 As a retiree, choosing the solution that will fit you best will depend on a few different factors.
 The following questions will help you decide:

 Using the equity you’ve built can make it easier to manage your expenses when you’re retired, especially when you’re on a fixed income.
-Explore your options for tapping into your home equity and consider an Unlock home equity agreement for a loan-free alternative without monthly payments or interest.
+Explore your options for tapping into your home equity and consider an Unlock home equity agreement for a loan-free alternative without monthly payments.